Home About Services Blog Contact

 Your Google Business Profile.
 This is the single highest-impact thing a local contractor can do.
 It's free.
 It controls whether you show up in the map results — the first thing people see when they search for local services.
 Most contractor GBP profiles I look at are incomplete, unoptimized, and haven't had a review response in years.
 That's money walking out the door every single day.

 A professional website that works on a phone.
 Not a pretty brochure — a functional tool that tells Google what you do, where you do it, and why you're credible.
 With photos of your actual work.
 With a phone number that's easy to tap.
 With service pages that match what people are searching for.
-Most contractor websites I audit in this market are either nonexistent or built on a free platform that's actively hurting their rankings.

 Reviews — and responding to them.
 New customers in a new market trust reviews more than anything.
 A contractor with 47 reviews and active responses will beat a contractor with better work and 6 reviews every time.
 This isn't opinion.
 This is how the algorithm works.